Shangguan/gemfire-azure/README.md

 ## Pivotal GemFire On Microsoft Azure.

 ##### Automated provisioning of Pivotal GemFire clusters on the Microsoft Azure cloud
-Currently supports GemFire version 9.1.0 and 8.2.6.
+Currently supports GemFire version 9.1.0

 ## Overview
 The file _mainTemplate.json_ can be deployed using the Azure portal directly.